fsantanna/dceu/doc/manual.md

 which each numeric index, starting at `0`,  holds a value of the same type.

-The `dict` type (dictionary) represents a variable collection of heterogeneous values, in which each index of any type maps to a value of a (possibly) different type.
+The `dict` type (dictionary) represents a variable collection of heterogeneous values, in which each index (or key) of any type maps to a value of a (possibly) different type.

 Examples: